IzzySoft/Adebar/doc/hints.md

       that the optional second command-line parameter would override this.
     * `LINK_LATEST_SUBDIR`: With `TIMESTAMPED_SUBDIRS=1`, this option would
       cause *Adebar* to keep a symlink pointing to the always latest copy.
+    * `KEEP_SUBDIR_GENERATIONS`: With `TIMESTAMPED_SUBDIRS=1`, and when set
+      to a value other than `0`, *Adebar* automatically deletes older „generations“ and only keeps the specified number.
+By default, this is set to `0`, so no automatic purging takes place.

 ## Shared Storage